jsecurity101/Marvel-Lab/README.md

      1) Just to install [Sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon).
      2) To install Sysmon and send logs to a [HELK](https://github.com/Cyb3rWard0g/HELK) build (we do not build this for you, it assumes you already have it built).
      3) To install Sysmon and send logs to Splunk.

+  *  `Tools.ps1`
+     *  Powershell script that will install various different Red-Team tools and Wireshark.

   * `splunk_logging.sh`
     * Bash script that will build out Splunk, Portainer, and Jupyter Notebooks within a docker container.